-Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping
+Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping Violation

 China's Sun Yang, one of the world's premier swimmers, has been banned from competition for eight years for violating anti-doping rules, the international Court of Arbitration for Sport has ruled.
-The ban means the 28-year-old athlete will miss the 2020 Olympics in Tokyo — and could very well end his career.
+The ban means the 28-year-old athlete will miss the 2020 Olympics in Tokyo — and it could very well end his career.

 The Switzerland-based sports body said Friday that the three-time Olympic champion was guilty of a doping offense when he failed to cooperate with officials who tried to collect his blood for testing in 2018.